Everyone's online; what makes the Language Point online CertTESOL different?

-Language Point Training has been validated to deliver the Trinity CertTESOL in blended and online modes of study since 2018.
+Language Point Training has been validated to deliver the Trinity CertTESOL in an online modes of study since 2018.
 We're designed to be online.

 Our Trinity CertTESOL course was not a reaction to Covid-19.
 It was designed specifically to be delivered online, in a part-time mode, enabling teachers to access the course from wherever they are living and working, anywhere in the world.
 This means that we can reach teachers in countries where the qualification was previously unavailable.
 Our goal has always been sustainable training and our vision has always been online.